earthly/website/blog/_posts/2022-02-07-golang-grpc-example.md

   Message: id was not found Id not found
 ~~~

-Then on the client side, I can unwrap the errors using `status.FromError`.
+Then I can unwrap the errors using `status.FromError` on the client-side.
 This allows me to handle `code.NotFound` separately from other errors:

 ~~~{.go caption="internal/client/activity.go"}
 func (c *Activities) Retrieve(ctx context.Context, id int) (*api.Activity, error) {